bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 78°
-- Mostly Clear
+- Clear
 - 64% humidity
-- 6 mph wind
+- 5 mph wind
-- 17% cloud cover
+- 6% cloud cover
 - 46 AQI 🟩
 - 0.19 inches of rain in the past 24 hours